 General Guidelines to Selection

 So, the question is where to begin to make the preliminary filtration technology choices for solid-liquid separation?
-Here are some general guidelines to selection:
+Here are some general guidelines for selecting among types of filtration:

 |Filter Press||Continuous Vacuum and Pressure||Nutsche Filter & Filter-Dryer||Clarification|